The Rolling Stones explain meaning of new 'Hackney Diamonds' name

 The Rolling Stones have explained the meaning behind the title of their long-awaited new album ‘Hackney Diamonds’.
-Watch the full press conference above.
+Watch the moment from the press conference above.

 The legendary band announced their 24th studio record yesterday (September 6) and shared its lead single, ‘Angry’.
 It’ll mark their first collection of original music in 18 years, and follows 2005’s ‘A Bigger Bang’.